hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

     make run
     ```

-    It will block the terminal.
+    It will block the terminal, you can check provider logs there.

 8. Follow commands must be run in different terminal due to block of the first one
 9. Deploy `ProviderConfig` to the cluster